 The Trail is far from perfect.
 A few bugs here and there and questionable design choices make some parts of the game harder than it needs to be but none of those issues are deal-breakers.

-I hope you enjoyed this article, please rate and share.
-If you have problems running The Trail on desktop or any other issues, leave a comment below.
+I hope you enjoyed this guide, please rate and share.
+If you have problems running The Trail on your PC or any other issues, leave a comment below.